TrueCat17/Ren-Engine-deps/sources/libjpeg-turbo/BUILDING.md

 brackets, then its final value will depend on the final value of that other variable.
 For instance, the default value of `CMAKE_INSTALL_MANDIR` is **\<CMAKE\_INSTALL\_DATAROOTDIR\>/man**.

-NOTE: If setting one of these directory variables to a relative path using the CMake command line, you must specify that the variable is of type `PATH`.
-For example:

-    cmake -G"{generator type}" -DCMAKE_INSTALL_LIBDIR:PATH=lib {source_directory}

-Otherwise, CMake will assume that the path is relative to the build directory rather than the install directory.

 Creating Distribution Packages